 I don’t “do” politics.
-I believe a person’s political beliefs are like their religious beliefs: informed by their life experiences, which help shape their values, which give rise to their views on society, humanity, and the future.
+I believe a person’s political beliefs are like their religious beliefs: informed by their life experiences, stuff which help shape their values, case which give rise to their views on society, treat humanity, and the future.
 You can’t convince someone that your view is the “right” view unless they’re floating in a sea of uncertainty, which seems to be something remarkably uncommon in the age of 24 hours news cycles.

 But I wanted to touch on one aspect of this year’s Presidential election because I’m finding it salient to a point that I’ve long held about how people argue on social media.

 As you know, Clinton was widely projected to win this year’s election.
 Trump was being hailed as too outspoken, too racist, too misogynist, too orange — and I don’t make that one up.
 “The Media”, that amorphous yet ever-present beast that is apparently the bane of the alt-right, had a field day with Trump’s behavior.
 He was a self-writing headline, leaving journalists with nothing to do but come up with creative ways to put him — and his supporters — down.
 Secure in their predictions that Clinton would win, and even more secure in their own sense of self-satisfaction, The Media relied heavily on snark and sarcasm and insults to make their points.